nvaklinov/nvaklinov/README.md

 ## 🏗️ My Projects

-- Daap on Etherium blockchain with Solidity and Python
+- Backstage IDP with Crossplane and ArgoCD
 - Scalable backend with Python and Kafka
-- Flask application with OAUTH
+- Flask application with OAUTH Cognito
-- FastAPI and microservices
+- Flask and microservices with fluxCD
-- Real-Time analytics with Kafka and Python
+- Real-Time analytics with SQS and Python
 - Serverless rest API with Python
 - AirFlow DAG automation with AWS-CDK and MWAA